 In May, just weeks before the NABEF award presentation, Lowe’s again answered the call for help when tornadoes destroyed Oklahoma suburbs only miles from the Lowe’s store in Moore.
 Lowe’s Heroes assisted tornado victims across the region, and Lowe’s donated $1 million to support disaster relief and recovery efforts.

 “Our hearts are heavy.
 But in finding the strength to serve others in need, we find the resolve to keep our commitments to move forward and rebuild,” Lowe’s Chief Marketing Officer Tom Lamb said during the award presentation.
 “We give back because we believe serving others is our mission.
 We give back because these are our schools, they’re our homes and our neighborhoods as well.”

 In recognition of our work to revitalize communities in need, Rebuilding Together awarded Lowe’s its Good Neighbor Award last year at the Building A Healthy Neighborhood event in Philadelphia.

 The Good Neighbor Awards honor organizations and individuals who have made an exemplary and inspiring difference in the community during Rebuilding Together’s annual Building a Healthy Neighborhood projects.
 Since 2010, Lowe’s has partnered with Rebuilding Together to revitalize neighborhoods across the United States.

-The Dallas Area Habitat for Humanity recognized Lowe’s for our contributions during National Hispanic Heritage Month.
+The Dallas Area Habitat for Humanity recognized Lowe’s for our contributions during National Hispanic Heritage Month in 2012.
 To celebrate the annual observance and assist families in need, Lowe’s donated $200,000 and provided the help of Lowe’s Heroes to build two homes and make critical repairs to three existing homes in Dallas and Houston.